 The Neurohospitalist Fellowship

 The Neurohospitalist fellowship at UCSF is designed to help train the future leaders in academic neurohospitalist medicine.
 While the fellowship will obviously involve continued education regarding the complex neurologic cases that we see on the inpatient service, there are numerous other goals for our fellows, including: thinking critically about the transition to an academic faculty position; including team management and leadership skills; and trouble-shooting pitfalls; education of residents and medical students; and development of teaching style and formal lectures; and research endeavors, including critical assessment of hospital efficiency and protocols in the care of neurologic patients.
+In 2022, the UCSF Neurohospitalist fellowship was officially accredited by the Neurohospitalist Society.

 The year generally consists of the following rotations: